vicowiti/ricklocations/README.md

  ## NOTES STORAGE
  - Chose to use Local storage to dsave character notes as it is a simpler way, since the applicaton does not have an authentication system yet.
 A users, notes stay persisted across tabs.
  - I also Implemented CRUD actions for notes saved by the user.
+A user can create notes, delete Notes, read and update notes on a character.